moonsense/moonsense-ios-sdk/README.md

 ### Cocoapods

-Cocoapods distribution is not currently avaibale but will be supported in an upcoming release.
+Cocoapods distribution is not currently available but will be supported in an upcoming release.

 ### Manual Integration